Heading Out: Conception

 On 23 August 2012, it was announced that the BBC had commissioned the six-part comedy Heading Out, which was created and written by Perkins.
 The BBC's Executive editor of Comedy Commissioning, Kristian Smith, called the show "a warm, intelligent and brilliantly funny sitcom."
 While Perkins stated that Heading Out "might well be the thing that I'm most proud of.
 It's been a joy to work on, and I hope that joy proves to be infectious."
 Perkins revealed that she had had the idea for Heading Out for ten years, before she developed the confidence to write it.
 She knew that she wanted to write about someone who was stuck and whose friends decided to take drastic action to "save her from her own inertia."
-The idea slowly began to take shape and developed into the narrative of a woman who struggled to tell her parents that she was gay, until her friends drove her to parent's house on her birthday, so she could come out to them.
+The idea slowly began to take shape and developed into the narrative of a woman who struggled to tell her parents that she was gay, until her friends drove her to parents' house on her birthday, so she could come out to them.
 The comedian revealed that she is a fan of thrillers and wanted to have a ticking clock element to the show, so she thought Sara's coming out would be a good thing to do.

 In 2011, Perkins told her agent, Debi Allen, about the idea and a meeting with a BBC comedy commissioner followed shortly after.
 Perkins was advised to work her idea into a six-part sitcom, which she initially resisted doing as she saw it more as a comedy drama instead.
 A sitcom required "a 'sit' or precinct" and Perkins eventually decided to locate the show in a veterinary surgery, as it features people from all walks of life.
 After the first episode was commissioned, a table-read was organised for December 2011.
 In April 2012, Perkins was filming World's Most Dangerous Roads in Laos, when she was told her sitcom had been commissioned for a full series.
 From April to July, Perkins wrote the remaining episodes.
 Perkins later called Heading Out "a midlife crises sitcom", explaining "It's more about how awkward it is to tell your parents anything, as opposed to just the gay issue.
 Essentially, when you come out to your parents, you have to tell them, 'I'm having sex!'.
 And no one wants to say that."

 On 9 July 2013, it was confirmed by Shane Allen from the BBC that Heading Out would not receive a second series, following low ratings.